ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 __Can we fix it?__
 Yes, we can, and the fix is actually pretty straightforward.
-One of the utility functions returned by `renderHook()` is a function called `waitForNextUpdate()` which forces our code to pause until the next tick of the event loop - i.e. until any `then()`s have been executed.
+One of the utility functions returned by `renderHook()` is a function called `waitForNextUpdate()` which returns a Promise, which

 ```js